The most general four-derivative Unitary String Effective Action with Torsion and Stringy-Running-Vacuum-Model Inflation: Old ideas from a modern perspective: Introduction

-In the StRVM cosmology so far the gravitational low-energy effective action has been assumed to be of the lowest non-trivial order~\cite{Green_Schwarz_Witten_2012} in an expansion in powers of the Regge slope $\alpha^\prime = M_s^{-2}$ (where $M_s$ is the string energy scale).
-The Green-Schwarz anomaly counterterms~\cite{Green:1984sg} enter through appropriate modifications of the field-strength three-forms $\mathcal H_{\mu\nu\rho}$, $\mu, \nu\, \rho =0, \dots 3$, of the spin-1 KR antisymmetric-tensor field in (3+1)-dimensions after string compactification.
-These modifications imply a Bianchi identity for the field-strength, which, when implemented in the path-integral of the low-energy gravitational theory, after path-integration with respect to the field strength, yields~\cite{Duncan:1992vz} an effective gravitational action term containing a massless axion-like field (KR axion) $b(x)$, coupled to the CS gravitational anomaly terms (also called Hirzebruch signature or gravitational Pontryagin density~\cite{EGUCHI1980213}).
-This yields a CS-gravity~\cite{Jackiw:2003pm,Alexander:2009tp} effective field theory for the primordial StRVM universe.
+In StRVM cosmology, the gravitational low-energy effective action is assumed to be of the lowest non-trivial order~\cite{Green_Schwarz_Witten_2012} in an expansion in powers of the Regge slope $\alpha^\prime = M_s^{-2}$ (where $M_s$ is the string energy scale).
+The Green--Schwarz anomaly counterterms~\cite{Green:1984sg} enter through appropriate modifications of the field strength's three forms $\mathcal H_{\mu\nu\rho}$, $\mu, \nu, \rho =0, \dots, 3$ of the spin-1 KR antisymmetric tensor field in (3+1) dimensions after string compactification.
+These modifications imply a Bianchi identity for the field strength, which, when implemented in the path integral of the low-energy gravitational theory, after~path-integration with respect to the field strength, yields~\cite{Duncan:1992vz}, an effective gravitational action term containing a massless axion-like field (KR axion) $b(x)$ coupled to the CS gravitational anomaly terms (also called Hirzebruch signature or gravitational Pontryagin density~\cite{EGUCHI1980213}).
+This yields a CS-gravity~\cite{Jackiw:2003pm,Alexander:2009tp} effective field theory for the primordial StRVM~Universe.

 The CS anomaly term is of quartic order in derivatives, being quadratic in curvature.
-When the dilaton is constant, a graviton-ghost-free, and thus unitary, Gauss-Bonnet (GB) term, which is of quadratic-order in the curvature tensors, can always be arranged to characterize the effective string action by appropriate graviton field redefinitions in perturbative string theory~\cite{Zwiebach:1985uq}.
-In a (3+1)-dimensional spacetime, the GB combination is a total derivative~\cite{EGUCHI1980213} and thus plays no r\^ole in the physics of the StRVM, since its spacetime integral, and hence its contribution to the effective action, vanishes, upon assuming appropriate boundary conditions.
+When the dilaton is constant, a~graviton-ghost-free, and~thus unitary, Gauss--Bonnet (GB) term that is of quadratic-order in the curvature tensors can always be arranged to characterize the effective string action by appropriate graviton field redefinitions in perturbative string theory~\cite{Zwiebach:1985uq}.
+In~a (3+1)-dimensional spacetime, the~GB combination is a total derivative~\cite{EGUCHI1980213} and thus plays no role in the physics of the StRVM, since its spacetime integral, and~hence its contribution to the effective action, vanishes upon~assuming appropriate boundary~conditions.